tuantla80/Graph-Neural-Networks/README.md

     Rings
     ```
   - Calculate the adjacency list of connections.
   (Note: Need specify for both directions.
 Eg. Node i -> Node j and Node j -> Node i)

+  ## III.
+Model
+  - File model.py
+  - Using 3 GAT (Graph Attention Convolution) layers and 3 TopKPooling layers.
+    - They are hyperparameters and depending on the size of molecule graphs